opendata-stuttgart/sensor.community/content/airrohr/en/02-assemble.md

 * connect the flexible tube to the SDS011 sensor
 * Use another cable tie to attach the BME280 temperature sensor to the tube
 * Pass the USB cable through the tube.
-Mount the SDS011 is facing to the top and the fan is facing to the bottom
+Mount the SDS011 with the NodeMCU facing to the top and the fan facing to the bottom

  ##### Push in sensor into the pipe